biolab/orange2/orange/doc/Orange/README.txt

 Building
 ========

 The documentation can be built with Sphinx 1.0 or newer.
 Download it at http://sphinx.pocoo.org/.
+Also, Orange needs to be installed to build the documentation.
 To build the documentation, run

     make html